 More than 50% of mobile users abandon a website if it takes more than 3 seconds to load.
 Here you'll learn few trick to improve your site performance.

-Maybe you are used to ping a service to check whether it responds or not.
+Maybe you are used to ping services to check whether they respond or not.
 It works well using a local console, but within the Azure portal you must use another command: tcpping.

 On November I shared on Twitter an article each day.
 They were about C#, general programming and advanced topics.
 For celebrating the conclusion of this challenge, I wrote a poem about that.